How to Install PowerShell on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update && sudo apt upgrade -y

-These commands use sudo for the steps that need root privileges.
+These commands use sudo for steps that need root privileges.
 If your account does not have sudo access yet, follow the guide on how to add a new user to sudoers on Ubuntu.

 Install PowerShell Repository Prerequisites